Police appeal for information following thefts in north-east village - Evening Express

 Around 2.20am on Wednesday morning, officers were called to a report of a break-in to Braemar Mountain Sports store on Invercauld Road, Braemar.

-Clothing worth a four-figure sum was stolen during this incident and police inquiries are ongoing.
+Clothing worth more than £1,000 was stolen during this incident and police inquiries are ongoing.

 Police have also received two reports of number plates stolen from two vehicles in Braemar between late on Tuesday and Wednesday morning.